ravn/jsocks/README.md

 Updated for 2022.

+* Note: No code changes.
-* Logging is reverted to java.util.logging to keep Java 1.6 compatibility.
+* Logging is reverted to java.util.logging to keep Java 1.6 compatibility and avoid dependencies for the runnable jar.
 Compile with Java 8.
-* IntelliJ and Eclipse does not report any warnings.
+* IntelliJ and Eclipse report fewer warnings.
 * Creates a runnable jar.
 * GitHub Actions support.
+* Original source tree converted to Maven layout.

 /ravn - 2022-09-11